Security

 • Clipboard usage introduces local exposure risk; clear sensitive clipboard data when possible

-Answers to common questions about usage, data handling, result checks, and practical limits.
+Answers to common questions about usage, data handling, result checks, symbol sets, and practical security limits.

 When should I choose random mode vs memorable mode?